 The working group comprises over 100 members, with about ¾ operating in sub-Saharan countries.

-ATVET and youth employment are conceived as cross-cutting topics and are incorporated where appropriate or addressed individually.
+ICTs in agriculture and gender are conceived as cross-cutting topics and are incorporated where appropriate or addressed individually.